-40 seismic stations in southern Kyrgyzstan and eastern Tajikistan over a period of two years from August 2008 to June 2010.
+The ANSS global catalog is complemented by events from local networks and other temporary station deployments in the Pamir, Hindu Kush, and South Tien Shan.
+The database displays over 9000 events from the local TIPAGE (TIen Shan PAmir GEodynamic Program) catalog.
+These events were detected by a network of 40 seismic stations in southern Kyrgyzstan and eastern Tajikistan over a period of 2 years from August 2008 to June 2010.
 Sippl et al. (2013) used a probabilistic earthquake relocation method (Lomax et al., 2000) to measure absolute location errors.
-They estimated mean location uncertainties in longitudinal, latitudinal and vertical directions, calculated for bins in different depth layers.
+They estimated mean location uncertainties in longitudinal, latitudinal, and vertical directions, calculated for bins in different depth layers.
 Their results show vertical errors being larger than horizontal errors for all events, with horizontal errors lower than 7.5 km and vertical errors lower than 15 km throughout the Pamir.

-In the database, all earthquakes are sorted based on their size (i.e., below or above magnitude 5) and depth (i.e., below or above 70 km depth).
+In the database, all earthquakes are displayed based on their size (i.e., below or above magnitude 5) and depth (i.e., below or above 70 km depth).
 Events below magnitude 5 are considered to have intensity values of I-V on the Modified Mercalli Intensity Scale used by the United States Geological Survey, indicating micro to light shaking effects.
 Events over magnitude 5 are given intensity values of VI-VIII or above indicating moderate to great shaking effects that are felt over large areas and causing damage to structures.
 Events between 0 and 70 km are considered to be shallow while those above 70 km are intermediate or deep events.
 The earthquake locations are indicated by circles, each representing an earthquake's epicenter.
 Figure 3 shows the distribution of earthquakes from both catalogs based on magnitude and depth.
 Most events in both catalogs have magnitudes below 5 (Fig. 3a).
-Events with magnitudes between 1 and 3 are captured by the TIPAGE regional network whereas events with magnitudes above 5 are captured mostly by the ANSS global catalog.
-By combining these datasets, the database provides a more complete overview of past event magnitudes.
-Most events in both catalogs show depths of 50 km below surface (Fig. 3b) with deeper events (> 250 km) represented by the ANSS global catalog only.
-In the east of Alai valley and within the Pamir thrust system, the 2008 Nura earthquake and its aftershock series (~ 3000 events) are captured by the TIPAGE catalog, and are included in the database in different color (Fig. 5b) to allow users to differentiate them from background seismicity in the Alai valley.
+Events with magnitudes between 1 and 3 are captured by the TIPAGE regional network and events with magnitudes above 5 are captured mostly by the ANSS global catalog.
+By combining these data sets, the database provides an improved catalog of past event magnitudes.
+Most events in both catalogs show depths of up to 50 km below the surface (Fig. 3b) with deeper events (>250 km) represented by the ANSS global catalog only which might be due to larger uncertainties in the calculated depth for events from the ANSS catalog.
+In the east of Alai valley and within the Pamir thrust system, the 2008 Nura earthquake and its aftershock series $(\sim 3000 \text{ events})$ are captured by the TIPAGE catalog, and are included in the database in different colors (Fig. 5b) to allow users to differentiate them from background seismicity in the Alai valley.